oxheadalpha/tezos-k8s/charts/snapshotEngine/README.md

     }
   ```

-3. Scope this new IAM role with a Trust Policy wit the following content:
+3. Scope this new IAM role with a Trust Policy with the following content:

 :warning: You will need to update `SERVICE_ACCOUNT_NAMESPACE` with the name of Kubernetes namespace you have deployed your Tezos node and Snapshot Engine chart to.